labbsr0x/go-horse/README.md

 ##### 3.4.
 Environment variables in JS filters

 All env vars are avaliable in javascript filters scope.
 You can list them by calling `ctx.listVars` method.
 They are have an 'ENV_' prefix.

+##### 3.5.
+Passing a token in DOCKER_HOST url

+**WARNING** this may change in a near future.
+We are not comfortable with this solution as is.

+The routes are duplicated, one version with a `/token/{token}` prefixed and another version without the token prefix.

+In our case, this was used in conjunction with a CLI that logs the user in and changes the DOCKER_HOST env var in the user machine to our go-horse address with the token added in its path.
+The first filter - with order equals 0, extract the token, validates the user and rewrite the url calling `ctx.setVar('targetEndpoint', '<tokenless_url>')`.

+Another possible solution, and more elegant - i think, is to insert a token as a header in all docker CLI commands requests.
+This can be achieved by editing /~/.docker/config.json file, inserting the property `"HttpHeaders": { "token": "?" },`.
+The request to docker daemon will carry the token in its headers and a filter can read and validate it - sending a request to an identy manager? maybe

 <br/>
 <a name="go_filter"/>